Andrew Carnegie Fellows: The Jury

 Mr. Levine was also previously president of Bradford College (1982-1989) and Senior Fellow at the Carnegie Foundation and Carnegie Council for Policy Studies in Higher Education (1975-1982).
 He received his bachelor’s degree from Brandeis University and his Ph.D. from the State University of New York at Buffalo.

-Earl Lewis became the sixth President of The Andrew W. Mellon Foundation in March 2013.
-Under his guidance, the foundation has reaffirmed its commitment to the humanities, the arts, and higher education by emphasizing the importance of continuity and change.
+He became the sixth President of The Andrew W. Mellon Foundation in March 2013 and served in that role until March 2018.
+Under his guidance, the foundation reaffirmed its commitment to the humanities, the arts, and higher education by emphasizing the importance of continuity and change.

-A noted social historian, Mr. Lewis has held faculty appointments at the University of California at Berkeley (1984–89), and the University of Michigan (1989–2004).
+A noted social historian, and President-elect of the Organization of American Historians, Mr. Lewis has held faculty appointments at the University of California at Berkeley (1984–89), and the University of Michigan (1989–2004).
 He has championed the importance of diversifying the academy, enhancing graduate education, re-visioning the liberal arts, exploring the role of digital tools for learning, and connecting universities to their communities.

 Prior to joining The Andrew W. Mellon Foundation, Mr. Lewis served as Provost and Executive Vice President for Academic Affairs and the Asa Griggs Candler Professor of History and African American Studies at Emory University.
 As Provost, Lewis led academic affairs and academic priority setting for the university.